-Modern life is time and energy demanding and feeling stressed, overwhelmed and wrung out can be detrimental to sleep patterns.
+Modern life is time consuming and energy demanding - feeling stressed, overwhelmed and wrung out can be detrimental to sleep patterns.

-It is common to reach for negative coping patterns and unhealthy ways to ‘unwind’ such as having a glass or three of wine, watching endless hours of TV or staying up too late.
+It is common to reach for negative coping patterns and unhealthy ways to ‘unwind’ such as having a glass (or more) of wine, watching endless hours of TV or staying up too late.